Smug. Comments. Written. In. Single. Word. Sentences. Are. Fucking. Annoying. Research. Confirms.

 Comments.
 On.
 Social.
 Media.
 That.
 Are.
 Written.
 With.
 A. Full.
 Stop.
 Between.
 Every.
 Fucking.
 Word.
 Do.
 Not.
 Make.
 You.
 Sound.
 More.
 Persuasive.
 Or.
 Smart.
 But.
 Are.
 Actually.
 Just.
 Massively.
 Smug.
 And.
 Irritating.
 New.
 Research.
 Has.
 Found.

-The 👏 research 👏 also 👏showed 👏that 👏putting 👏 a 👏 clap 👏 between 👏 each 👏 word 👏 doesn’t 👏 help 👏 you 👏 get 👏 your 👏 point 👏 across 👏 it 👏just 👏makes 👏 you 👏 look 👏 like 👏a 👏 dick. 👏👏👏
+The ? research ? also ?showed ?that ?putting ? a ? clap ? between ? each ? word ? doesn’t ? help ? you ? get ? your ? point ? across ? it ?just ?makes ? you ? look ? like ?a ? dick. ???

 THe reSeaRcHers hAd no idEa WhAt tHe fUCk tHis iS